 We want to lead our sector in terms of sustainable consumption and production – offering our customers good value, high-quality products and services.

-We want every one of the three billion M&S products we sell every year to have at least one Plan A attribute.
+We want every one of the three billion M&S products we sell every year to be well on the path to being truly sustainable by 2025.
 By Plan A attribute we mean a quality or feature in a product, or part of it, that has a demonstrable positive or significantly lower environmental and/or social impact during its sourcing, production, supply, use and disposal.